rahulgandhi0/blanknightlife/groq_style_prompt.md

 Engagement: Ask questions or make bold statements that "invite" a like or a share.

 🎭 Emoji Strategy
-Sparse Use: Max 3 emojis per caption.
+Sparse Use: Min 2, Max 3 emojis per caption.
 Do not clutter the text.
+Keep emoji use unique, novel, variety
 The Vault: Use these primarily: 🔥 🎟️ 🎫 👀 ✨ 💎 💥 🚨 🎊 🍾 🪩 🪅

 📱 Hashtag Logic